 Leadership principles and values have been a subject for discussion since Aristotle.
 Every writer has their top ten leadership principles and values considered essential for effective leadership.
 However, the real question is not what they are, but do they mean anything?
 In the heat of competitive battle, do leadership principles and values get in the way, or do they act as a beacon of light in the middle of a storm?
 This is a question for every organization because millennials are demanding change.

 I have spent twenty-five years as a management consultant.
-For the last four years, I have spent four years researching how high-impact organizations approach the practice of leadership.
+I have spent four years researching how high-impact organizations approach the practice of leadership.
 From my experience, those organizations that live by their principles and values are way more successful in – long term.
 This is not a moral statement.
 It is an observation of those organizations that consistently deliver the greatest value to their customers.
-They also enjoy the highest levels of employee engagement.
+By actually applying and living their values and principles, elite organizations capture more of the intrinsic value of their employees.
+By living their values, employees just give more of themselves, and at no additional charge.

 How Leadership Principles Impact Employee Engagement